-Allegation #1 in the Notice of Hearing is supported by paragraphs 5-7 and 9-16 in the Agreed Statement of Facts.
-The Member submitted false claims through the Baycrest Health Science's (the "Facility") employee benefit plan (the "Benefit Plan") in 2011, 2012 and 2018 and received \$7,140.00 in relation to those false benefit claims.
-The College's Professional Standards outlines that "Nurses are responsible for....conducting themselves in ways that promote respect for the profession".
-The Member demonstrated a lack of respect for the profession and contravened the Professional Standards by receiving money through submitting false claims to the Facility's Benefit Plan.
-The Member breached the College's Ethics Standard by intending to deceive the Benefit Plan provided to her by her employer by way of receiving money through submitting false benefit claims.
+Allegation #1 in the Notice of Hearing is supported by paragraphs 5-8 and 10-17 in the Agreed Statement of Facts.
+The Member submitted false claims through the Baycrest Health Sciences (the "Facility") employee benefit plan (the "Benefit Plan") between 2013 and 2018 and received at least \$11,040.00 in relation to those false benefit claims.
+The College's Professional Standards, in relation to the accountability standard, outlines that nurses are accountable to the public.
+The Member demonstrated a lack of accountability to the public and contravened the Professional Standards by submitting false claims to the Facility's Benefit Plan.
+The College's Ethics Standard, in relation to truthfulness, states that truthfulness means "speaking or acting without intending to deceive".
+The Member breached the College's Ethics Standard by intending to deceive the Benefit Plan provided to her by the Facility by way of accepting money through submitting false benefit claims.

-Allegation #2 in the Notice of Hearing is supported by paragraphs 5-7 and 17 in the Agreed Statement of Facts.
-The Member submitted false claims for services and products which were covered under the Facility's Benefit Plan.
-The Member misappropriated property from the Facility when she submitted the false benefit claims and received reimbursement money which she split with a third party who was facilitating the benefit fraud scheme.
+Allegation #2 in the Notice of Hearing is supported by paragraphs 5-8 and 18 in the Agreed Statement of Facts.
+The Member misappropriated property from the Facility when she allowed service providers and/or others to submit false benefit claims for physiotherapy services on her behalf and received \$11,040.00 in relation to those false benefit claims.
 Receiving money with respect to false benefit claims constitutes misappropriation of property.

-Allegations #3 and #4 in the Notice of Hearing are supported by paragraphs 5-7 and 18-19 in the Agreed Statement of Facts.
-The Member, as a Registered Practical Nurse ("RPN") employee of the Facility, received access to a Benefit Plan which provided coverage for extended health care, dental and other insurance benefits by virtue of her employment as a nursing professional.
+Allegations #3 and #4 in the Notice of Hearing are supported by paragraphs 5-8 and 19-20 in the Agreed Statement of Facts.
+The Member received access to a Benefit Plan, as part of her employment agreement, as a Registered Practical Nurse ("RPN") employee of the Facility.
+The Benefit Plan provided coverage for extended health care, dental and other insurance benefits.
 The Member contributed to the cost of the Benefit Plan.
-The Member submitted false claims to the Benefit Plan for medical services and products in 2011, 2012 and 2018 that she did not receive.
-To submit a benefit claim, the Member had to complete a medical expense claim form which contained the certification statement "that the information given is true, correct and complete to the best of [their] knowledge".
-When the Member signed the claim forms, she attested to a false statement.
-The Panel finds that the Member committed acts of professional misconduct in that, in her professional capacity as an RPN employee at the Facility, she falsified a record relating to her practice and signed or issued a document that she knew contained a false or misleading statement.
+The Panel finds that the Member falsified a record relating to her practice when she allowed service providers and/or others to fill, sign and submit claim forms to the Benefit Plan on her behalf for physiotherapy services that she did not receive.
+The Panel also finds that the Member signed or issued, in her professional capacity, a document that she knew or ought to have known contained a false or misleading statement.
+The medical expense claim forms contained a certification statement "that the information given is true, correct and complete to the best of [their] knowledge".
+By allowing service providers and/or others to fill and sign claim forms on her behalf, the Member attested to a false statement.
+The Panel finds that the Member committed acts of professional misconduct when she falsified a record relating to her practice and signed or issued a false or misleading document in her professional capacity.

-Allegation #5 in the Notice of Hearing is supported by paragraphs 5-7, 9-15 and 20 in the Agreed Statement of Facts.
+Allegation #5 in the Notice of Hearing is supported by paragraphs 5-8, 10-17 and 21 in the Agreed Statement of Facts.
 The Panel finds that the Member's conduct was clearly relevant to the practice of nursing as the Member had access to the Benefit Plan through her employment as a nursing professional.
-The Member's repeated submission of false benefit claims over a period of 3 years was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations as set out in the Professional Standards and the Ethics Standard.
+Allowing service providers to repeatedly submit false benefit claims for physiotherapy services on the Member's behalf over a period of 6 years was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations as set out in the Professional Standards and the Ethics Standard.